Nonoy Zuñiga: Career

-Besides his musical career, he hosted a public service TV program called Kapwa Ko Mahal Ko, and an informational program called MedTalk with Dr. Z on IBC 13.
+Besides his musical career, he hosted a public service TV program called Kapwa Ko Mahal Ko on GMA, and an informational program called MedTalk with Dr. Z on IBC.
 He also heads EcoWise and NOW, two companies that deal with the preservation and conservation of the environment through proper waste disposal and the manufacture and marketing of organic products.

+Zuñiga also unsuccessfully ran for councilor of Makati from the 1st district in 2001 under the Lakas–NUCD–UMDP banner, which was led by Vice Mayor Edu Manzano, who also lost his mayoralty bid.

 Personal life

 Zuñiga is an amputee, having lost his right leg in a bombing incident in October 4, 1980, at the Philippine Plaza Hotel.

 He has 5 children with non-showbiz wife Grace Maroket.
+He and Maroket live separately since 2016, citing third party as the main reason of their separation.

 Education

 Zuñiga studied at University of Santo Tomas and graduated with a degree of Doctor of Medicine.